 Both The Mews and Pengennett are two of our favourite properties, offering comfort, a warm welcome and true retreat to relax and revive.

 The Kentmere valley runs north from the village of Staveley, parallel to the Troutbeck valley.
 It is a most protected and unspoiled area of natural beauty, and though popular with true walkers, remains peaceful.
-The river Kent flows through the valley floor with fells rising up from either side.
+The River Kent flows through the valley floor with fells rising up from either side.
 At the head of the valley is the hamlet of Kentmere with track that leads to a splendid collection of mountain tops including Thornthwaite Crag, Froswick, High Street, Mardale Ill Bell and Harter Fell and form the Kentmere Horseshoe.
-For the very hardy you can walk al the way to Hawswater, one the most remote of the lakes.
+For the very hardy you can walk all the way to Hawswater, one of the most remote lakes.